All about photo.com: photo contests, photography exhibitions, galleries, photographers, books, schools and venues.

 Scott Nichols Gallery

-Scott Nichols Gallery, located on Sonoma Square in the heart of Sonoma, California, has become a celebrated destination for those passionate about fine art photography.
+Scott Nichols Gallery, located in the burgeoning arts district in Central San Rafael, California, has become a celebrated destination for those passionate about fine art photography.
 Founded in 1992 by Scott Nichols, a dealer with deep expertise in Group f.64 and particularly Brett Weston, the gallery has built a reputation as both a welcoming space and an essential resource for collectors and enthusiasts.
 The move in 2019 from San Francisco’s Union Square to the Sonoma Valley further enriched its character, blending world-class photography with the relaxed, inviting atmosphere of Wine Country.

 The gallery is distinguished by its extensive and historically significant photography collection.
 Housing one of the largest private holdings of Brett Weston’s work, it offers visitors and collectors the rare chance to explore Weston’s innovative vision up close.
 Alongside this, the gallery’s collection includes masterpieces by Ansel Adams, Edward Weston, Dorothea Lange, Imogen Cunningham, Ruth Bernhard, Wynn Bullock, and William Garnett—names that have defined the canon of California photography and beyond.
 These works provide a powerful survey of the photographers who helped shape the medium in the 20th century.